stanford-futuredata/ColBERT/README.md

+🚨 **Announcement:** If you're looking for the **DSP** framework that composes ColBERTv2 and LLMs, it's at: https://github.com/stanfordnlp/dsp

 # ColBERT (v2)

 ### ColBERT is a _fast_ and _accurate_ retrieval model, enabling scalable BERT-based search over large text collections in tens of milliseconds.